 Paying legal fees is very expensive to pursue a claim.
 And trust when we tell you that after paying legal fees for up to seven months, you are going to forget about the emotion and about you wanting to be right.
 Especially after you pay several hundreds or tens of thousands of dollars in legal fees when you could have taken a small discount, resolved the whole thing and moved on.

 Bonus Pro Tip: Don’t fall for “I’ll give you my next job.”
 If that is part of a deal, it should be part of a payment plan.

-Always be careful when the other side tells you that they’ll give you their next job if you give them a credit or you wipe away the debt.
+Always be careful when the other side tells you that they will give you their next job if you give them a credit or you wipe away the debt.
 If you are even going to consider that as an option, make sure that you have a fail-safe in some type of written agreement.
-So even if you don’t get the job, they still owe you the money.
+So even if you do not get the job, they still owe you the money.
 Or if they get the job and it is not at your price, you still get the money, or some portion of the money.

 7. Don’t delay in initiating the legal process

 The sooner that you start proceeding, the better off you are.
 Every day that goes by, makes it that much harder to collect a debt.
 People leave companies, memories fade, computer systems crash, and construction documents and emails disappear.
 You do not want to be the last person in line collecting a debt when there is nothing left to get.